On the Ramsey number of the Brauer configuration: Lefmann quadrics

 has a solution in integers $(u_i)_{i \in I}$. \end{enumerate} Then in any finite partition of the positive integers $\N=A_{1}\cup\cdots\cup A_{r}$, there exists $i\in[r]$ and $x_{1},...,x_{s}\in A_{i}$ satisfying (\ref{lefquad}).\\ }

-Lefmann proves this result directly by showing that \eqref{lefquad} has a solution in any set of the form $\{x,x+d,...,x+(k-1)d,\lambda d\}$, where $k=1+2\max_{i\in I}|u_{i}|$.
+Lefmann observed that assumption (i) is necessary for the conclusion of the above theorem to hold.
+Lefmann then showed that if (i) and (ii) both hold, then \eqref{lefquad} has a solution over any set of the form $\{x,x+d,...,x+(k-1)d,\lambda d\}$, where $k=1+2\max_{i\in I}|u_{i}|$.
 We therefore obtain our quantitative version of Lefmann's result (Theorem \ref{intro lefmann}) from the following analogue of Theorem \ref{weak brauer theorem}.

 \begin{theorem}[Ramsey bound for generalised Brauer configurations] For positive integers $k,\lambda$ there exists an absolute constant $C = C(k, \lambda)$ such that for any $r \geq2$ and $N \geq \exp\exp(r^C)$, if $[N]$ is $r$-coloured then there exists a monochromatic configuration of the form $\{x,x+d,...,x+(k-1)d,\lambda d\}$. \end{theorem} \begin{proof} This is essentially the same as the proof of Theorem \ref{weak brauer theorem}. \end{proof}